loki4j/loki-logback-appender/docs/docus/docs/index.md

 ### Key Features:

+- **Structured metadata support.**
+Pass any non-label metadata along with your log lines using [structured metadata](docs/metadata).

-- **Flexible management of Loki labels using MDC and SLF4J Markers.**
+- **Flexible management of Loki labels and metadata using MDC and SLF4J Markers.**
-You can specify Loki labels dynamically for any set of log records and even on a per-record basis.
+You can specify Loki labels as well as structured metadata dynamically, even on a per-record basis.
 [Learn more...](docs/labels)

 - **Out-of-the-box JSON layout support for log message formatting.**